Marconi Transistorised Automatic Computer

-Applications included marking up radar screens with aircraft information and providing data processing for operators in a nuclear power station.
+Applications included its use for active Realtime Control, marking up radar screens with aircraft information and providing data processing for operators in a nuclear power station.
 Apart from transistor failure, other common faults included power supply capacitors 'drying out' resulting in excess ripple, and poor connections on the input/output highway.
 Paper tape peripherals had their own poor reliability, influenced to some degree of operator usage.

-Surviving computers (ex power station) are on display at the National Museum of Computing (located in Bletchley Park) and Jim Austin's collection near the University of York.
+Surviving computers (ex power station) are on display at the National Museum of Computing (located at Bletchley Park) and Jim Austin's collection near the University of York.
 The National Museum system is operational.
 Copies of original manuals and documentation are at the Department of Computer Science, University of Manchester and the Manchester John Rylands Library.
 A performance summary specification is available online.

 Marconi went on to develop the Myriad series of computers.